Architecture¶

 ports.py—StoragePortprotocol + all data models (Interaction,Note,Task,Reminder,UserContext,UserFact,ScheduledTask,AuditEntry,ReadLaterItem,NewsTopic,SeenStory,AlertRule,PendingAction,PendingIntention,AgentLearning,JournalEntry,SemanticSearchResult).
 TheHealthSamplePydantic model lives inapp/health/models.py.adapters/sqlite.py— SQLite implementation (local dev,:memory:for tests).
 Tables:interactions,notes,tasks,reminders,context,user_facts,scheduled_tasks,audit_log,read_later,news_topics,seen_news,alert_rules,pending_actions,pending_intentions,agent_learnings,journal_entries,health_samples.adapters/postgres.py— asyncpg connection pool (Railway production).
 Same tables as SQLite.health_samples.valueisJSONBin Postgres and JSON-encoded TEXT in SQLite.- Both adapters embed new records on write via

-embed_text()(Gemini gemini-embedding-001, fire-and-forget) and implementsemantic_search()— Python cosine in SQLite, pgvector<=>in Postgres. logger.py—log_interaction()helper used by all handlerspost_conversation.py—extract_facts_from_exchange()(immediate post-message fact extraction) andsummarise_session()(30-min session-close summarisation); both fire-and-forget viaasyncio.create_task()reflection.py—ReflectionService— nightly LLM pass producing four outputs: updatedUserContextnarrative profile, auto-extractedUserFactrecords, newPendingIntentionrecords, andAgentLearningcorrections
+embed_text()(Gemini gemini-embedding-001, best-effort: row INSERTed first, embeddingawaited and UPDATEd onto the row in a swallowed try/except — so the row persists even if embedding fails) and implementsemantic_search()— Python cosine in SQLite, pgvector<=>in Postgres. logger.py—log_interaction()helper used by all handlerspost_conversation.py—extract_facts_from_exchange()(immediate post-message fact extraction); fire-and-forget viaasyncio.create_task().
+The earlier 30-minsummarise_session()was removed 2026-05-09; topic summaries now come only from the nightly reflection.reflection.py—ReflectionService— nightly LLM pass producing four outputs: updatedUserContextnarrative profile, auto-extractedUserFactrecords, newPendingIntentionrecords, andAgentLearningcorrections

 Background Loops¶